LearnersGuild/learning-os/game/rule-book.md

 #### Leveling Up

 In order for a player to achieve a higher level for a skill, they need to complete a Level Up Challenge.
-Before they are allowed to attempt the Level Up Challenge they need to have accumulated enough XP for that skill to cross the XP Threshold, and they need to have acquired all of the abilities in that Skill's Ability Set.
+Before they are allowed to attempt the Level Up Challenge they need to have acquired all of the abilities in that Skill's Ability Set.

-Once the Level Up Challenge is successfully completed, the player moves to the next level for that skill, and the XP and abilities are reset to 0.
+Once the Level Up Challenge is successfully completed, the player moves to the next level for that skill: The SP is reset to 0, and whole new Abilities Set is exposed to them.

 ### Value Stats

 Value Stats reflect the degree to which the player demonstrates certain values *through their behavior*.
-If Skill Stats are a measure of *where* the player has travelled, and *what* they have acquired along the way in terms of experience and abilities, Value Stats reflect *how the player is behaving* while  traveling and traversing the game terrain.
+If Skill Stats are a measure of *where* the player has travelled, and *what* they have acquired along the way in terms of Skill Points and abilities, Value Stats reflect *how the player is behaving* while  traveling and traversing the game terrain.

 Value Stats are always expressed through a collection observable and verifiable behaviors (Behavior Set).